Among the 6,873 things you have to prepare for year-end, it’s a good idea to add conducting an employee handbook audit to that novel of a list.

 Reviewing these HR policies by year-end will help save you the headache of running into compliance issues at the start of the New Year.

 Feeling a bit overwhelmed by this all?
 There's great news!
 With PrimePay’s HR Advisory, you can have access to a federal and/or state employee handbook builder (depends on which solution you have).
 This builder will guide you through the process and ensure that you stay compliant.
 PrimePay client?
-You get the federal handbook builder for free!
-Upgrading to the Advanced version will get you both federal and state handbook builders and much more important HR guidance for only $29 per month.
+You get the federal handbook builder for $4 per month!
+Upgrading to the Advanced version will get you both federal and state handbook builders and much more important HR guidance for only $39 per month.
 Click here to learn more or fill out the form below.